carltheperson/advanced-js-objects/chapters/chapter-1.md

 console.log(typeof null) // object
 ```

 The type of `null` is wrongly computed to be Object.
 This is a bug that was introduced in the first implementation of JavaScript[^typeof].
 It has never been possible to correct the bug since a lot of programs depend on the false result.
-If you need a more accurate way to check for objects you have to do the following.
+If you need a more accurate way to check for objects, you have to do the following.

 ```js
 if (typeof value === "object" && value !== null) {